-It should be noted that this network is separate to my home network, which I built and share with my housemate who operates an insane personal network.
+It should be noted that this network is separate to my home network, which I built and share with my housemate who has an even more insane personal network than me.

 There is a small issue with using IPv6 though, and that comes from trying to multi-home things.
 I considered applying for some PI space and an ASN1 from RIPE so I can run BGP to multiple providers, but it’s probably a bit overkill2 for what I want to do.
 I’ve sort-of avoided this problem by asking for a v6 allocation from every provider that I am using and running a dynamic routing protocol over a VPN (see below).
 It means that some things will fall off the internet during an outage, but hey it’s not like I’m running CNI3.

-I’ve run a variety of hypervisor / container orchestration solutions over the years and frankly all of them are a bit rubbish.
-I’ve currently settled on LXD , which is pretty good, albeit absolutely not without hiccups.
+I’ve run a variety of hypervisor / container orchestration solutions over the years and frankly all of the are a bit rubbish.
+I’ve currently settled on LXD, which is pretty good, albeit absolutely not without hiccups.
 I have a half-written blog post on getting it setup nicely, so look forward to that if it ever gets further than a draft!4

 Above is a roughly put together diagram of my current setup.
-There are two sites at the moment and I plan to setup at least one more once I’ve found a suitable provider.
+There are two site at the moment and I plan to setup at least one more once I’ve found a suitable provider.

 The basic architecture is a number of sites, each with a IPv6 allocation from their provider.
 The sites are linked using Wireguard tunnels between routers, with OSPF used as a dynamic routing protocol.
 This allows site-to-site communication over backup connections (e.g the backup 4G connection that we have at home in case the DSL circuit fails), even if the backup circuit is from a different provider or doesn’t support v6.